If you are having a hard time to sleep, feeling restless, and have recurring sleepness nights, there might be a problem in your bedroom.

 Some people put this in a diffuser, during a bath, or rub it on their skin or any surface.
 Might as well, add it as a part of your routine, and pick a scent that suits your smell and needs.

 Lavender and Chamomile are the most common and effective aromatherapy scents, which can be calming and soothing.
-These scents can help relieve stress and promote better sleep.
+The aromatic compounds of these, and other scents, can help relieve stress and promote better sleep.

 It is important that we are in a peaceful feeling before we sleep.
 Noise is a factor that stimulates our brain and disrupts our sleep.
 The factors that contribute to the noise are people from your house, your neighborhood, television, or your cellphones.